cau-placc/pakcs/docs/src/tooldocs/cass/Functional.md

 Analysis of functionally defined operations
 -------------------------------------------

-This analysis checks whether an operation is defined in a pure functional manner.
+This analysis checks whether an operation is defined in a purely functional manner.

 An operation is functionally defined if its definition does not contain overlapping left-hand sides or free variables, and it depends only